TheEliForbes/cronus-monitoring/gtikk-charts/influxdb/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `data` deployment:

 ```bash
 $ helm delete data --purge